Genes: APP, PSEN1

 AD-BXDs.
-This panel of strains was created to investigate the influence of genetic background on amyloid-related phenotypes (Neuner et al., 2019,).
+This panel of strains was created to investigate the influence of genetic background on amyloid-related phenotypes (Neuner et al., 2019).
 5xFAD mice on an inbred C57BL/6J background were bred to the BXD reference panel, a series of recombinant inbred strains derived from C57BL/6 and DBA/2J (Taylor et al., 1999).
-The Jackson Laboratory is generating various AD-BXD strains for distribution: Stock No. 032881, Stock No. 032882, Stock No. 032883, Stock No. 032884.
+Individual AD-BXD strains are available as F1 hybrids from The Jackson Laboratory.
 For more information about these mice, see the Alzforum News story.

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.

 Amyloid plaques observed in hippocampus, cortex, thalamus, and spinal cord.